jforissier/hikey_optee/README.md

 - A USB cable (male/male, A to micro-B) to connect your PC to the board
 - A serial to USB adapter cable to connect to the SoC's UART0 (console).
-  This  is not strictly required but chances are you won't be able to debug any bootloader/secure OS code without it.
+  This  is not strictly required but chances are you won't be able to debug any secure OS code without it (OP-TEE and the Trusted Applications send their debug output to this serial console).
   You need a 1.8V-compatible serial cable.
 The one I use is made by FTDI and is reference TTL-232RG-VIP.
 Not cheap, but works fine.
   Wiring for this cable is as follows: